 It boasts advanced discovery capabilities and service account management to support virtually any use case.
 Its break glass capability provides access to information even when the PAM tool is unavailable.
 It leads the pack in governance and administration with short-term, long-term and ephemeral access policies.

 Privileged Access Security provides automation features for deployment but users still report deployment and upgrades are more complex to manage compared to competitors.
 The scanning and discovery tools in the SaaS offering are less mature than in the software product version but it’s a good choice for midsize to large enterprises that require on-demand scaling.

-Krontech's Single Connect solution offers privileged session management for PASM and some limited PEDM capabilities for Linux systems only.
+Krontech’s Single Connect solution offers privileged session management for PASM and some limited PEDM capabilities for Linux systems only.
 Its advanced network scanning and discovery capabilities integrate with the Configuration Management Database (CMDB) and IT Service Management (ITSM).
-Its unique governance capabilities can recognize out-of-policy privileged access through built-in Terminal Access Controller Access Control System (TACACS) and Remote Authentication Dial-In User Service (RADIUS) servers for network devices and systems.
+Its unique governance capabilities can recognize out-of-policy privileged access through a built-in Terminal Access Controller Access Control System (TACACS) and Remote Authentication Dial-In User Service (RADIUS) servers for network devices and systems.

 Krontech also lacks many adjacent integrations so users must lean on APIs and include no native break glass capabilities.
 This intermediate PAM solution is good for midsize and large enterprises with mature PASM use cases and who can accommodate extensive scripting.